Javascript is not enabled.

 Make your favorite parts of the holiday season last all winter

 We are celebrating winter around Christmastime, like when we use lights to turn the darkness into an asset.
 So now this thing that we hate — the darkness — becomes this thing that facilitates something we love, including all these cozy rituals, like baking cookies, and having festivities with warm beverages and friends and family.
-But I think it often doesn't occur to people to do those things once the New Year is over.
+But I think it often doesn't occur to people to do those things once New Year's is over.

 You don't have to love every part of winter to have a positive winter mindset